 Collaborations

-The facility is embedded within the departments of Radiation Oncology and Biomedical Sciences of Cells and Systems.
+The facility is embedded within the departments of Radiation Oncology and Biomedical Sciences (BMS).

 The facility is part of a new research infrastructure for image-guided preclinical irradiaties (IMPACT), supported by an infrastructure grant awarded by the Dutch Cancer Society in 2019, and is expected to be fully operational by 2023.